luciasantillanadiaz/Torre-de-Hanoi/README.md

 # Torres-de-Hanoi
-Juego de las Torres de Hanoi.
+The classic game of Torre de Hanoi.